User Guide

 Anonymous

 This is a checkbox.
-If checked, the platform does not disclose the identity of the viewpoint submitter.
-The anonymity status can be changed at any time.
+If you check this box, the platform will not disclose your identity as the viewpoint submitter.
+You are free to change your anonymity status at any time.

 Editing and Deleting